aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 ### **Encoding Character Set**
 QR Codes can be used to encode various data types, including numeric and alphabetic characters, Unicode symbols, Kanji, and special characters.

-The QR Code standard allows encoding the following characters in four standard encoding modes:
+This barcode type allows encoding the following characters in four standard encoding modes:
 - Numerical: all numerical digits (0-9)
 - Alphanumeric: all numeric digits (0-9), uppercase English letters (A-Z), and special characters
 - 8-bit byte/binary: data is encoded at 8 bits per character